How much do glasses cost?

-Single-vision lenses cost the least, while multifocal lenses like bifocals, trifocals or progressives (which let you focus on near and far distances) cost more.
+Single-vision lenses cost the least, while multifocal lenses like bifocals, trifocals or progressive lenses cost more.
 If you have anything unusual or problematic about your prescription, like a particularly strong vision prescription, you might pay a little more, too.

-- Conventional plastic — a popular, low-cost option
+Conventional plastic – A popular, low-cost option.

-- Aspheric — slim and attractive lenses that sharpen peripheral vision
+Aspheric – Slim and attractive lenses that sharpen peripheral vision.

-- Wavefront technology — vision-sharpening lenses fabricated based on how light travels through the eyes
+Wavefront technology – Vision-sharpening lenses fabricated based on how light travels through the eyes.

 How do frame materials affect eyeglass costs?